What is the Difference Between Hospitality TV and Home TV?

 One of the perks of vacationing or business travel is lounging around in a comfortable setting and relaxing in front of a TV.
 Unbeknownst to most guests and travelers, hospitality TVs and the TVs found in most homes are designed and built very differently.
-Savvy hospitality business operators know that it is in their best interest to invest in proper hospitality-grade TVs for their hotel, restaurant, or venue.
+Savvy hospitality business operators know that it is in their best interest to invest in hospitality TVs for their hotel, restaurant, or venue.

 Despite the outward similarity in their appearance, a hospitality TV and a home TV are different, and the dissimilarities can be quite significant in terms of: